 Designing for Emotion: Great artists know how to paint with the human psyche, and make us feel exactly what they want us to feel at every moment of a performance.
 Aarron Walter, Mailchimp’s design lead, offers a fun take that helps you tap into that power in an accessible manner.

-100 Things Every Designer Needs to Know About People: This book combines research into user psychology with practical examples to help every designers navigate what they need to know about the users they’re building for.
+100 Things Every Designer Needs to Know About People: This book combines research into user psychology with practical examples to help every designer navigate what they need to know about the users they’re building for.

 Interviewing Users: This book by Steve Portigal helps shed light on different techniques you can use to optimize your interview process.
 You might think you’re good at interviewing users, but this book will teach you how to consistently have informative interviews with anyone.